careerbuilder/DataScienceAPIDocumentation/GeoEntity.md

 ----------------------------
 #Description

 This service provides lists of geographic entities of a particular type, such as postal codes or first-level administrative areas.
 This service uses the same underlying data as our geocoding service.
-The list of entities returned as queried should be comprehensive for the populous countries, but we could not guarantee 100% the completeness.
-We are considering to provide features to add missing entities if there are any and as customers request.
+The list of entities returned as queried should be comprehensive for the populous countries, but we could not guarantee 100% completeness.
 Currently, the following requests are supported:
 - Request all countries in the world.
 - Request all administrative area ones in a specific country.
 - In a specific country (optionally limited to a single first-level administrative area):